Peyton Hillis: New York Giants

 On October 16, 2013, the New York Giants announced they had signed Hillis for the 2013–14 season.
 On March 11, 2014, the Giants gave Hillis a $1.8 million contract extension for two more years.
 Before the start of the 2014 season, Hillis agreed to change his number from #44 to #33, so that rookie Andre Williams could wear the number he wore in college.
 Hillis had also worn number 33 while in training camp with the Buccaneers.

 On February 25, 2015, the Giants announced the release of Hillis.

 Retirement

 Hillis retired in 2015, at his doctor's behest due to his history of concussions and the potential of future injury.
 Hillis also claimed in an interview, "as far as NFL football goes, my heart's just not in it anymore."

 NFL career statistics

 Personal life

 In 2021, Hillis made his acting debut in the horror movie The Hunting, directed by Mark Andrew Hamer.
 Hillis received top-billing in the film for his role.
 Set photos indicated he portrayed a werewolf.

-In January 2023, Hillis was reported to be in critical condition after getting injured while saving his children from drowning.
-After multiple weeks in the hospital, Hillis was released from the hospital.
+In January 2023, Hillis was reported to be in critical condition after getting injured while saving his young niece and son from drowning.
+He was released from the hospital after almost three weeks.
+In February 2023, Hillis said that he expects to make a full recovery.